New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

 where $y_{kij}$ lies is in the root space associated to the root $-(\alpha_k + \alpha_i + \alpha_j)$ and $d_{ki}$ are suitable constants.
 The bracket of the first sum with $e$ is $w'$ and the bracket of the second sum with $e$ is $w$.
 However, $[f_k,[f_i,f_{i+l}]] = 0$ for $1 \leq k,i \leq l$ by the Serre relations, so the second sum is zero, which means that $w = 0$.
 And therefore $[e, x] = w' \in W'$.
 This shows the claim.
-Now, the basis $B$ is the basis of $W$ prescribed above together with any Jordan basis of $W'$. \end{proof} \begin{rem} We want to emphasize that at no point in the proof of Lemma \ref{bas} did we appeal to the simplicity of $\g(A)$.
+Now, the basis $B$ is the basis of $W$ prescribed above together with any Jordan basis of $W'$. \end{proof} \begin{rem} We want to emphasize that at no point in the proof of Lemma \ref{bas} did we appeal to the simplicity of $\g(A)$ (in fact $\g(A)$ is not simple when $A$ is the Cartan matrix of $\esi$).
 This will be important for Conjecture \ref{conj}. \end{rem} Let's work out an explicit example.
-Consider the Dynkin diagram of $\esi$, labeled as follows:
+Consider the Dynkin diagram of $\ese$, labeled as follows: